European Gambling Law

 In response to the questions referred for a preliminary ruling the Court stated that:

-Firstly, Placanica expressly states that a Member State may not apply a criminal penalty for failure to complete an administrative formality where, in breach of Community law, such completion is refused or rendered impossible by that Member State.
+The European Court in Placanica stated that a Member State may not apply a criminal penalty for failure to complete an administrative formality where, in breach of Community law, such completion is refused or rendered impossible by that Member State.
 So, where a country's gambling laws are inconsistent with European law, that country may not resort to criminal sanctions against private gambling operators.

-Subsequent to the ruling in Placanica there were three Court judgements, which could be said to have gone in favour of the monopolists.
+Subsequent to the ruling in Placanica, with its emphasis upon the "proportionlaity" test there were three Court judgements, which could be said to have gone in favour of the monopolists.

 In Case E-1/06, the EFTA Surveillance Authority made an application for a declaration that the Kingdom of Norway, by adopting Act No 90 of 29 August 2003 Relating to Amendments to the Gaming and Lottery Legislation, which introduced a monopoly for the State-owned undertaking Norsk Tipping AS to operate gaming machines in Norway, had infringed Articles 31 and 36 of the EEA Agreement.
 The Court rejected the Applicant's claim that the contested legislation was contrary to EEA law because it in reality pursued illegitimate aims.